rbruinier/AdventOfCode/README.md

  Timing is done on a 2021 M1 Pro with 32 GB RAM.

- # Inputs
+ # Excluded Assets

- Inputs are in a private repository and should be put in the Sources/Inputs folder with the following example path: "Sources/Inputs/2015/Day01.txt"
+Inputs and expected results are stored in a private repository and should be put in a folder with the following
+structure:

+Sources/Assets/{YEAR}/Inputs & Sources/Assets/{YEAR}/ExpectedResults

+Files in those folders should be named Day01.txt, Day02.txt, ...
+Day25.txt.

 # 3rd party frameworks

  * Swift Collections: For the Deque type allowing for faster popping of first elements from collections (vs arrays).